JYPjoy/Feel-Hangeul/README.md

 For the people who don’t know Korean at all, I wanted this app to be a great chance to have interest in Korean.
 For those who know the language already, I aimed that this app could help them use these expressions naturally when they write or speak in Korean.
 I just want people to enjoy beautiful Hangeul.

+With this App, I was invited to WWDC23, and met Tim Cook, the CEO of Apple at Apple Park!

+For more details, see [Interview](https://www.sookmyung.ac.kr/kr/news/sm-interview.do?mode=view&articleNo=85126)
 <br/>

 # ⚒️ Tech Stack